Simulator coverage

 kubectl Flags & options

-describe <resource> -n, -A Show detailed state of a resource
+describe <resource> -n, -A, -l Show detailed state of a resource

-apply -f (required), -R Create or update resources from a file
+apply -f (required) Create or update resources from a file

-create -f (required) Create a resource from a file
+replace -f (required), -n, --force Replace a resource from a file

 exec <pod> -n, -c, -i, -t Run a command inside a pod